-But there's a huge risk of methylmercury contamination of fish and marine mammals; the recent Harvard study pegs the potential increase at 10 times the levels in the river and 2.6-fold the levels in the estuary, which already features high levels due to freshwater discharges from the ocean.
+But there's a huge risk of methylmercury contamination of fish and marine mammals; the recent Harvard study pegs the potential increase at ten times the levels in the river and 2.6-fold the levels in the estuary, which already features high levels due to freshwater discharges from the ocean.
 This will result in dangerously high concentrations of methylmercury for many species, for a very long time.

-Nearby Inuit and Innu communities have staged massive opposition—including hunger strikes, blockades, and marches—in a push to clear the area of soil and vegetation prior to flooding, and independent monitoring with full Indigenous participation.
+Nearby Inuit and Innu communities have staged massive opposition—including hunger strikes, blockades, and marches—in a push to clear the area of soil and vegetation prior to flooding, and independent monitoring with full indigenous participation.

 In response, Liberal MP Nick Whalen suggested that people who have relied on fishing for thousands of years should "eat less fish" to avoid methylmercury contamination, which he later apologized for.
 Since then, dozens of people have been named in court injunctions, including journalist Justin Brake and 96-year-old Dorothy Michelin.

-Ossie Michelin—nephew of the latter and freelance journalist who's extensively covered the Muskrat Falls situation for APTN—said protesters have little trust in Nalcor given perceptions of the provincial Crown corporation acting "in bad faith" and failing to explain intentions to the public.
+Ossie Michelin—grandson of the latter and freelance journalist who's extensively covered the Muskrat Falls situation for APTN—said protesters have little trust in Nalcor given perceptions of the provincial Crown corporation acting "in bad faith" and failing to explain intentions to the public.
 A leak sprung in a temporary coffer on November 18, which Michelin explained has exacerbated concerns about the stability of the dam.

-"It's hard to believe [Nalcor] at face value when they say stuff," he told VICE.
+"It's hard to believe [Nalcor] at face value when they say stuff," he said.
 "That's one of the reasons why there needs to be more independent review that is transparent and thoroughly communicated and explained to the public.
 People are afraid they're literally going to get washed away in the night."

-Harvard's Calder also hasn't had much success with Nalcor: he explained that the company has worked to undermine the conclusions of his recently published study, hiring consultants to undermine uncertainties in the work.
+Harvard's Calder also hasn't had much success with Nalcor: He explained that the company has worked to undermine the conclusions of his recently published study, hiring consultants to undermine uncertainties in the work.
 In October, the company suggested that it had commissioned Harvard researchers to assess methylmercury levels, which Harvard officials said was not true.

 "I think the consulting industry is very happy that we've released this paper because people are getting a lot of work out of it," Calder said, noting it reflects the trend in other industries such as tobacco and oil and gas to obfuscate scientific evidence.

-Nalcor turned down an interview request with VICE about the Harvard study, plans to remove organic material prior to flooding and calls for independent monitors.
+Nalcor turned down an interview request with VICE about the Harvard study, plans to remove organic material prior to flooding, and calls for independent monitors.
 Instead, a spokesperson recommended speaking with the province's environment department, which is not directly responsible for the construction of Muskrat Falls.

 But there are some obvious ways to resolve the methylmercury issue.

-Pick sites with a lower carbon content in order to reduce decomposition, bolster the environmental assessment process, use tools to better forecast potential impacts, grant Indigenous people more power to reject projects if they don't feel mitigation efforts have been properly conducted.
+Pick sites with a lower carbon content in order to reduce decomposition, bolster the environmental assessment process, use tools to better forecast potential impacts, and grant indigenous people more power to reject projects if they don't feel mitigation efforts have been properly conducted.
 Calder emphasized that he's not "anti-hydro" and that projects can "proactively anticipate these impacts."

-Unfortunately, methylmercury isn't the only major problem with hydro projects for Indigenous communities.
+Unfortunately, methylmercury isn't the only major problem with hydro projects for indigenous communities.

-In addition, Kulchyski explained that hydro companies will rarely perform cumulative assessments, meaning combined effects won't be evaluated for all the dams, transmission lines, roads, dykes, transformer stations and gravel pits in an area.
-This results in many other byproducts of hydro development including unsafe ice for transportation, habitat destruction and the scaring off of animals for hunting and trapping.
+In addition, Kulchyski explained that hydro companies will rarely perform cumulative assessments, meaning combined effects won't be evaluated for all the dams, transmission lines, roads, dykes, transformer stations, and gravel pits in an area.
+This results in many other byproducts of hydro development including unsafe ice for transportation, habitat destruction, and the scaring off of animals for hunting and trapping.

 "I think methylmercury is very important and certainly should be given some prominence," he said.
 "But also the destruction of habitat, the destruction of riparian wetlands, the fluctuation of water levels means there's continual and extensive erosion along shorelines and islands so you get the formation of 'apple core islands' and silk in the water which alone can make it unusable for human use."

-A complicating factor is that most major hydro project proponents in Canada are provincial Crown corporations: BC Hydro, Nalcor, Manitoba Hydro, Yukon Energy, Hydro-Québec.
+A complicating factor is that most major hydro project proponents in Canada are provincial Crown corporations: BC Hydro, Nalcor, Manitoba Hydro, Yukon Energy, Hydro-Quebec.